Students will study the following modules in year one:

 Course Length: Three years part-time.

-Attendance Weeks: It is a part-time delivery pattern, involving 4-day blocks of attendance.
-In year one this involves 3 contact blocks, and in year 2 four are required.
-These contact blocks are normally in September, January and March/April
+Attendance: The programme is delivered over a series of short contact blocks.
+In year one this involves 3-4 contact blocks, and in year 2 four are required.
+These contact blocks are normally in September, January and March/April.
+Actual dates vary from year to year.

 Students will be assessed on a continual basis using learning diaries, case studies, essays, and presentations.
-To fulfil the requirements for the award of MSc, students must complete the dissertation module which involves writing a publication-style article reporting a substantial research project..
+To fulfill the requirements for the award of MSc, students must complete the dissertation module, which involves an oral defence of the proposed methodology, a literature review setting out a critical review of the background to the project, and a publication-style article reporting the research study.